-- Product reviews: Buraco Jogatina has a 4.4 rating with over 200.000 reviews in Google Play and other Buraco games have an average score of 4, with less than 20.000 reviews.
+- App Store Reviews: Buraco Jogatina has a 4.4 rating with over 200.000 reviews in Google Play and other Buraco games have an average score of 4, with less than 20.000 reviews.
 If you wanted to download a Buraco app, which one would you download?

 Buraco Jogatina in Google Play: 4.5 rating with over 200.000 reviews and more than 5 million downloads.
 That’s social validation at its best!